Mohamed Mooge Liibaan: Early life and career

-He was a member of the famous Waaberi troupe, the most influential performing arts group in Somalia.
-Mooge was especially renowned for his skill with the oud (kaban) and for a vocal style that combined emotional depth with artistic finesse.
+Mooge was a member of the famous Waaberi troupe, the most influential performing arts group in Somalia.
+He was especially renowned for his skill with the oud and for a vocal style that combined emotional depth with artistic finesse.

 Before dedicating himself fully to music, he worked as a teacher for the Somali Ministry of Education.
-His musical career gained prominence in the 1970s, when his songs were often infused with messages of social awareness and political consciousness.
+He strongly believed that education was the ultimate tool for establishing fair, progressive society and preserving cultural identity.